Nicaragua Wedding Traditions Cultural Wedding Guide 2025

 Modern adaptations include:

-- Sustainable fabrics: 30% choose eco-friendly materials
+- Sustainable fabrics: Eco-friendly materials gaining popularity

 - Cultural embroidery: Traditional patterns on modern cuts